 Risks associated with lung plethysmography include:

 - shortness of breath

-- anxiety for those who are uncomfortable in tight spaces
+- anxiety for if you’re uncomfortable in tight spaces

-- too much carbon dioxide (hypercapnia) or too little oxygen (hypoxia) in your blood can occur if you’re in the chamber for a longer than typical amount of time, which is uncommon
+occur if you’re in the chamber for a longer than typical amount of time.
+This

-Your healthcare provider may order lung plethysmography to:
+Your doctor may order a lung plethysmography test to: